indrekots/indrekots.github.io/_posts/articles/2015-11-12-java-8-lambda-expressions.md

 books.sort((Book b1, Book b2) -> b1.getAuthor().compareTo(b2.getAuthor()));
 {% endhighlight %}

 In this example I sorted books by their author.
 That can be achieved with one line using a lambda expression.
 Technically this example shows another feature that Java 8 introduced as well - **default methods**.
 But that is not the topic of this post and I'm going to cover them in the future.

-In addition I'm going to show how to use **method references** and improve the line even more.
+Making use of **method references**, this line can be improved even more.

 {% highlight java %}
 books.sort(comparing(Book::getAuthor));